Andrew Vaughn Preview, Player Props: White Sox vs. Royals

-The Chicago White Sox, including Andrew Vaughn and his .486 slugging percentage over his past 10 games, take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Wednesday at 7:40 PM ET.
+Andrew Vaughn -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the hill, on September 11 at 7:40 PM ET.

-In his last game, he hit a home run while going 3-for-5 against the Royals.
+In his last game he had a hitless performance (0-for-1) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Royals